PrinceOfBorgo/picoCTF2018-roulette/README.md

 Current Balance: $2634 	 Current Wins: 0
 >
 </pre>
-The seed is `2634`, so we run `spin_results` using this value as argument and then we make our bet:
+The seed is `2634`, so we run `spin_results` using this value as argument and then we press ENTER to get the first result:
 <pre>
 $ ./spin_results <b>2634</b>
 Seed: 2634